unfinite/Zeam/README.md

 Social
 ===============

 We got an IRC!
-Just go to freenode and join the channel ``zemd-engine``.
+Just go to irc.freenode.net and join the channel ``zead-engine``.

 Warning
 ===============